saikanthpy/Awesome-FDE-Roadmap/README.md

 *   **The Problem:** Standard software often fails when it hits real-world data (corrupt schemas, air-gapped servers, political resistance).
 *   **The Solution:** The FDE.
 They don't just "fix bugs"—they architect solutions, manage stakeholders, and write the "glue code" that makes a multi-million dollar contract successful.

-In traditional Software Engineering (SWE), you build for a "user persona."
+In traditional Software Engineering (SWE), you build for a "user persona".
 In FDE, you build for a **mission**.

 | Feature | Software Engineer (SWE) | Forward Deployed Engineer (FDE) |
 | :--- | :--- | :--- |